-When my husband and I opted to choose an agency that was a 12-hour drive from us, we knew we needed to consider whether or not we’d be able to keep an open adoption strong from that many miles away.
+When my husband and I opted to choose an agency that was a 12-hour drive from us which was long-distance, we knew we needed to consider whether or not we’d be able to keep an open adoption strong from that many miles away.
 Our child’s birth parents could live anywhere in Texas, which meant the drive could be 20+ hours from us, and before we jumped in, we needed to agree that we would make it a priority to keep the distance from becoming an inconvenience that caused us to ignore what we felt was best for our child.
 Talking together about what our priorities would be in our adoptions before the adoptions actually occurred helped us set up some realistic expectations for how we needed to move forward, what our limitations should be, and what kind of match we felt comfortable accepting.

 When our son was born five years ago, we matched with a young lady who lived in south Texas, about 15 hours from our home, but she moved to California shortly after our son’s birth.
 She found us only days before her son’s birth, and I remember sitting in her hospital room and answering her questions about how we planned to stay connected.
 I was so glad my husband and I had already discussed these things, and I didn’t need to look to him for reassurance that what I was promising was something we were both committed to.